 The Thoracic Spine is an area that we are continuing to learn more about.
 Many hockey players display some thoracic kyphosis and will also show signs of Janda’s Upper Crossed Syndrome.
 Tight pectoralis major and pectoralis minors, combined with weak upper back muscles are common.
 There are many factors that may of lead to these imbalances such as prolonged sitting, improper training programs, or simply playing the game of hockey.
 Along with previous injuries, these imbalances are another reason why we may see some asymmetries in the shoulder mobility screen.

 Something that I have learned from listening to and reading Gray Cook’s materials is that one of the biggest predictors for injury is previous injury.
-The most important aspect of our jobs as strength and conditioning coaches is injury prevention.
+The most important aspect of our jobs as strength and conditioning coaches is injury prevention and recovery about which you can learn more here on the products and tools we use to do it.
 It is important to try to ensure that a previous injury will not become a current injury.
 Making corrections in faulty patterns by correcting tightness and/or weakness is beneficial to preventing further injuries.

 With the shoulder mobility assessment and its corrective strategies, I’ve realized that making progress will not happen overnight.
 These are not exercises that can be done once or twice and then forgotten about.
 We have found that using the corrective strategies that have worked for us usually have to be done on a daily basis.